emkayonline/tw5visjs/README.md

 Also, the plug-in has been designed to work off-line, enabling it to be used without a wireless connection on an iPad/iPhone using [TWEdit](http://itunes.apple.com/gb/app/twedit/id409607956?mt=8)

+## Requirements

+This plugin requires TiddlyWiki 5.0.8-beta or later.

 ## Demonstration

 A demonstration of the wiki can be see at this projects [demo wiki](http://emkayonline.github.io/tw5visjs).